 If your call centre support suite is a pile of poo that can't be extended any more, it's pretty safe to say it's not strategic.
 Therefore your business shouldn't be investing too much in it.
 Therefore you don't want to build any castles on that sand.
 Therefore your architecture should reflect that.

-cleansed, backed-up, etc) while the business is running?
-Would shutting
+cleansed, backed-up, etc.) while the business is running?

 The best way to deal with this NFR is to start with operational staff and work through a likely maintenance schedule, then take this to the business and run through maintenance scenarios, don't forget unplanned maintenance (when a database version is updated and regression tests didn't pick up the fact that it requires a software upgrade to your app server).
 Then design your architecture accordingly, and get the operations team to sign it off (having operational friends is a recurring pattern in delivering good solutions to NFRs).

-is different to Maintenance, in the sense that this
+Administration is different to Maintenance, in the sense that

-set of actions is performed by the business (reference data updates,
+this set of actions is performed by the business (reference data

-new products, price plans, offers etc) whereas operational actions are
+updates, new products, price plans, offers etc) whereas operational

 The business should supply functional requirements as to what and how they want to be able to change core business data entities, but if they don't just map out a list of all the entities in you enterprise model against CRUD actions and then make sure there's an answer for every cell.
 Then create an architecture to support this - and scream from the hilltops if the business think it's OK to have operational staff doing product updates using SQL scripts.
 It is not.